Born: 1914, 24 December at 144 Dumbiedykes Road, Edinburgh.

 Siblings: William James Wright Ward (1900 - 1992), Ernest Francis Ward (1902 - 1947), Agnes Rose Wright Ward (1904 - 1965), Doris Ward (1905 / 1908 - 1932?), Bryan Robertson Ward (1910 - ?)... ?

-Married: Ursula (Uschi) Augusta Maria Baingo in the Church of Scotland Chapel, Hamburg Germany 21 December 1949
+Wife: Ursula (Uschi) Augusta Maria Baingo.
+Married in 1949, 21 December, in the Church of Scotland Chapel, Hamburg Germany

 Died: 8 June 2003, buried in Mortanhall Cemetery, Edinburgh